The Homecoming Queen's Got a Gun

 "The Homecoming Queen's Got a Gun" is a song by American singer–comedian Julie Brown.
 It appeared as the B-side to her 1983 single "I Like 'em Big and Stupid".
-Brown's satire of valley girl culture also parodies 1950s-1960s "teen tragedy" songs.
+Brown's satire of valley girl culture also parodies 1950s–1960s "teen tragedy" songs.

 Description

-The song and its music video, directed by Tom Daley, begins as a satire of a 1950s' doo-wop song, recounting the homecoming dance in which her best friend, Debi, is crowned queen.
+The song and its music video, directed by Tom Daley, begins as a satire of a 1950s doo-wop song, recounting the homecoming dance in which her best friend, Debi, is crowned queen.
 Once that happens, the tone changes to 1980s synthpop as Debi unexpectedly pulls out a weapon and begins indiscriminately killing classmates and teachers at the parade (the singer, in keeping with the Valley Girl stereotype of being oblivious and self-absorbed, shows remarkable lack of sympathy for the deaths of the entire glee club and the math teacher).
-In the end, the police fire a warning shot at Debi, which proves unexpectedly fatal; the singer runs to Debi's side and asks her why she went on the killing spree.
-As her last words, Debi confesses that she "did it for Johnny".
+In the end, the police fire a warning shot at Debi, which strikes her behind the ear and fatally wounds her.
+Debi's last words to the singer are "I did it for Johnny," leaving the singer puzzled as to who she meant.

+Production

+The original 2 songs "I Like 'Em Big & Stupid" and "The Homecoming Queen's Got a Gun" were produced & arranged by L.A. based musician/producer Steve Thoma.
+Recorded in just 2 days @ Kitchen Sync Studios in Hollywood, Michael Hamilton & Steve Thoma-engineers; then mixed @ Alpha Studios, Burbank by Gary Brandt & Steve Thoma.
+Musicians include: Chuck Berkinshaw-drums; Jeff Steele-bass; Danny Grenier-guitars; Chris Mostert-Saxophones; Nancy Buche', Leslie Livrano, Julie Brown & Charlie Coffey-background vocals; Steve Thoma, all keyboards & Linn drum programming.
+These 2 songs got plenty of radio airplay, and the video for "Queen" was a hit on MTV.